kanaka/mal/process/guide.md

 ```

 Congratulations, you now have a full-fledged scripting language that
 can run other mal programs.
+The `slurp` function loads a file as
+a string, the `read-string` function calls the mal reader to turn that
+stirng into data, and the `eval` function takes data and evaluates it
+as a normal mal program.
+However, it is important to note that the
+`eval` function is not just for running external programs.
+Because mal
+programs are regular mal data structures, you can dynamically generate
+or manipulate those data structures before calling `eval` on them.
+This isomorphisism (same shape) between data and programs is known as
+"homoiconicity".
+Lisp languages are homoiconic and this property
+distinguishes them from most other programming languages.

-However, the set of functions that are
+You mal implementation is quite powerful already but the set of
-available (from `core.qx`) is fairly limited.
-The bulk of the
+functions that are available (from `core.qx`) is fairly limited.
+The
-functions you will add are described in step 9, but you will begin to
+bulk of the functions you will add are described in step 9 and step A,
-flesh them out over the next few steps to support quoting (step 7) and
+but you will begin to flesh them out over the next few steps to
-macros (step 8).
+support quoting (step 7) and macros (step 8).

 #### Deferrable: